 - 2.1 The site comprises part of a wider field situated to the west of Crouch Lane.
-It extends to approximately 1800sqm in area.
+It extends to approximately 3000sqm in area.
 Open land lies immediately to the north, south and west.
-Public Right of Way MR302 lies beyond the southern boundary and adjacent to the eastern boundary of the site and the wider field overall. - 2.2 The site is designated within the Development Plan (as defined on the Proposals Map of the TMBLP) as open countryside, MGB and a SLA.
+Public Right of Way MR302 lies beyond the southern boundary and adjacent to the eastern boundary of the wider field within which this site falls. - 2.2 The site is designated within the Development Plan (as defined on the Proposals Map of the TMBLP) as open countryside, MGB and a SLA.